This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients Needed

-• Unsalted butter – Make sure that it’s softened to mix well with the rest of the ingredients.
+• Unsalted butter – Make sure that it’s softened; salted may be substituted by reducing the amount of salt in the recipe.

 • Vanilla extract – Pure vanilla extract is my choice!

-• Ground cinnamon, ground ginger, ground cloves, ground nutmeg – Adds a nice warmth and flavor.
+• Ground cinnamon, ground ginger, ground cloves, ground nutmeg – These are the classic gingerbread spices

 How to make Molasses Cookies